-We need to trust our employees and allow them the freedom to access a variety of data to do their jobs without feeling oppressed or micromanaged.
+You need to trust your employees and allow them the freedom to access a variety of data to do their jobs without feeling oppressed or micromanaged.
 Improving internal controls, fostering an ethical company culture, and educating employees about how their actions might inadvertently harm the company can reduce all types of insider threats.

 (Additional updates by Gitanjali Maria, Senior Specialist Analyst)